lguedesc/CHAOS/README.md

 ```

 ## License
-**CHAOS** is released under the GNU General Public License v3.0 (GNU GPL) license.
+**CHAOS** is released under the GNU General Public License v3.0 (GNU GPL).
 See the LICENSE file for details.
 All new contributions must be made under the GNU GPL v3.0 license.

 ## Disclaimer
 The Software and code samples available on this repository are provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.